Coping with the incapacity or sudden death of a sole practitioner

 Look through the practice and personal papers of the practitioner to see if you can find any record of a formal arrangement with an alternate.
 If such an arrangement has been put in place then contact the alternate to let them know what has happened and ask them to take up their position.

 Unfortunately you may find that the alternate is no longer contactable at the address or number left by the practitioner.
-If this is the case you could search for the member on the ICAEW website to find more up to date details.
+If this is the case, and the alternate is an ICAEW member. you could search for the member using Find a chartered accountant or firm to find more up to date details.

-If you cannot trace the alternate, the alternate has also died or there appear to be no arrangements in place then you will need to take other steps to deal with the practice.
+If you cannot trace the alternate, the alternate cannot act, or there appear to be no arrangements in place then you will need to take other steps to deal with the practice.

 Decide whether to continue, sell or close the practice